-- Unaccredited outsourced service provider: further to the discussion of CDR outsourcing arrangements in paragraph A.31, an unaccredited OSP is an unaccredited person who collects CDR data from a CDR participant on behalf of a principal under a CDR outsourcing arrangement, and/or provides goods or services to a principal under a CDR outsourcing arrangement using CDR data that it has collected on behalf of the principal or that has been disclosed to it by the principal.
+- Unaccredited outsourced service provider (OSP): further to the discussion of CDR outsourcing arrangements in paragraph A.31, an unaccredited OSP is an unaccredited person who collects CDR data from a CDR participant on behalf of an OSP chain principal under a CDR outsourcing arrangement, and/or provides goods or services to an OSP principal under a CDR outsourcing arrangement using CDR data that it has collected on behalf of the OSP chain principal or that has been disclosed to it by the OSP principal.
 All OSPs (whether accredited or unaccredited) must comply with the terms of their written contract with the principal that engaged them.
-As unaccredited OSPs are not bound by the privacy safeguards, these contractual obligations apply in addition to other privacy obligations unaccredited OSPs will have under the Privacy Act if they are APP entities. - A.34 While CDR representatives and unaccredited outsourced service providers are not directly bound by the Privacy Safeguards set out in Division 5 of Part IVD of the Competition and Consumer Act, they will be party to either a CDR representative arrangement30 or a CDR outsourcing arrangement31 as required by the CDR Rules.
+As unaccredited OSPs are not bound by the privacy safeguards, these contractual obligations apply in addition to other privacy obligations unaccredited OSPs will have under the Privacy Act if they are APP entities.
+Where an unaccredited OSP enters a further CDR outsourcing arrangement, that OSP will be the OSP principal under that further arrangement. - A.34 While CDR representatives and unaccredited OSPs are not directly bound by the Privacy Safeguards set out in Division 5 of Part IVD of the Competition and Consumer Act, they will be party to either a CDR representative arrangement 30 or a CDR outsourcing arrangement 31 as required by the CDR Rules.
 In accordance with those rules, these written contracts will reflect many of the obligations in the privacy safeguards.
-This means that, these Guidelines nevertheless contain useful guidance which will be applicable to CDR representatives and unaccredited outsourced service providers in meeting contractual obligations. - A.35 In specified circumstances, CDR data can be disclosed outside of the CDR system to unaccredited entities.
-This includes disclosures to 'trusted advisers', and the disclosure of 'CDR insights' to any person.
+This means that these Guidelines nevertheless contain useful guidance which will be applicable to CDR representatives and unaccredited OSPs in meeting their contractual obligations. - A.35 In specified circumstances, CDR data can be disclosed outside of the CDR system to unaccredited entities.
+This includes disclosures to 'trusted advisers', disclosures to any person under a business consumer disclosure consent, and disclosures of 'CDR insights' to any person.
 These recipients are not bound by the Privacy Safeguards.
-However, trusted advisers and CDR insight recipients should consider any professional or other regulatory obligations they may have in relation to their handling of a consumer's data (including privacy obligations under the Privacy Act if they are an APP entity) and handle data transparently and in the way a consumer would expect. - A.36 Further information on these roles is contained in Chapter B (Key concepts).
+However, these CDR data recipients should consider any professional or other regulatory obligations they may have in relation to their handling of a consumer's data (including privacy obligations under the Privacy Act if they are an APP entity) and handle data transparently and in the way a consumer would expect.

+A.36 Further information on these roles is contained in Chapter B (Key concepts).